My rating: 3 of 5 stars

 The AIDS era is the fulcrum of the biography, as other reviewers have observed.
 By the time he reaches it, Moser has lost patience with his subject.
 He is always careful to note her less attention-grabbing acts of kindness and generosity, especially toward her younger friends, but the dominant tone of the book’s final stretch, except for the Sarajevo passage, is moral gloom.
 For the first half of the narrative, Moser could sympathize with the vulnerable young woman whose project, in compensation for a parched emotional and intellectual life, was to create a superior self.
 With Sontag’s fame, however, the image overtook the reality, the persona overtook the person, and she became in her biographer’s view a selfish votary of her own legend.

-The last quarter of the book was clearly written under the complicated aegis of Sontag’s final great love, Annie Liebovitz.
+The last quarter of the book was clearly written under the aegis of Sontag’s final great love, Annie Liebovitz.
 Moser dwells at length on Liebovitz’s largesse toward Sontag and Sontag’s verbal abuse of Liebovitz.
 Meanwhile, Sontag’s son, David Rieff, succeeds his father Philip as the book’s main villain.
 Sontag’s friends “were divided between ‘David people’ and ‘Annie people'” after her death, the book’s epilogue reports, and while Moser is never obviously unfair, he does seem to be on Team Annie.
 (To digress briefly, I can’t help but notice that Rieff’s most recent essay, a barn-burner of a polemic against George Packer and Richard Holbrooke, is an attack on a biographer for being too lenient on his subject—and an attack on liberal imperialism, too.)

-He quotes a “gay psychiatrist” to argue that Sontag is a typical closet case who introjected the shame imposed by a homophobic culture; he quotes a pop-psychology pamphlet (and pauses to defend pop-psych against its highbrow detractors as a pragmatic resource for ordinary people in need) to show that she is a textbook case (“almost to the point of caricature”) of the “adult child of an alcoholic”; and, at perhaps the book’s nadir, considering her amphetamine addiction and her hypocritical castigation of Jean-Paul Sartre for the same, he diagnoses her with a Cluster B personality disorder:
+He quotes a “gay psychiatrist” to argue that Sontag is a typical closet case who introjected the shame imposed by a homophobic culture; he quotes a pop-psychology pamphlet, and pauses to defend pop-psych against its highbrow detractors as a pragmatic resource for ordinary people in need, to show that she is a textbook case (“almost to the point of caricature”) of the “adult child of an alcoholic”; and, at perhaps the book’s nadir, considering her amphetamine addiction and her hypocritical castigation of Jean-Paul Sartre for the same, he diagnoses her with a Cluster B personality disorder:

 Symptoms include fears of abandonment and feelings of inconsolable loneliness, which trigger frantic neediness; antisocial behaviors such as rudeness (it is hard for such people to feel empathy) and volatility: mood swings that doom relationships.
 Cluster B sufferers tend toward drama and—to compensate their own low self-worth—are prone toward attention-seeking and grandiosity. […] The B, therapists grimly joke, stands for “bastard.”

 All of Moser’s moral judgments and clinical diagnoses pose a problem for Sontag’s readers, the problem always posed by psychological and biographical criticism: why should we care?
 As to her private behavior, she wasn’t my mother, friend, or lover.
 All that matters to me is the work, which remains endlessly intelligent and provocative and, as she herself might have said, exemplary.
-Should we read the work merely as a set of symptoms, the varied surfacings of some submerged pathology that should be the reader’s real object of investigation?
+Should we read the work merely as a set of symptoms, the varied surfacings of some submerged pathology that ought to be the reader’s real object of investigation?
 If so, why even bother?

 If the work can be explained by these diagnoses, how is it that other people who had alcoholic mothers or who stayed in the closet never managed to write Styles of Radical Will or Regarding the Pain of Others?
 And if we must historicize, why not intellectual history?
 Moser duly treats Sontag’s early influence by the group he calls “the Harvard Gnostics,” centered on Jacob and Susan Taubes (“Many topics that appear in Sontag’s later work originated in conversations with the Taubes”), but makes less of their impact than he does of Mildred’s, even though it wasn’t Mildred who led Sontag to Simone Weil and Walter Benjamin.